karthiksec/ATTACH-RIFLE-WITH-PLAYER/README.md

-# EXP 4 Attach the rifle to the character in Unreal Engine
+# EXP 4 Attach Rifle with character mesh and implementation bullet spawn from Rifle

 ##  Aim
 To create an aiming system (attach and aim a rifle with a character) in Unreal Engine,you’re using a third-person character and a rifle skeletal mesh.